 Table 2.
 ANOVA analysis for task completion time

 The results by device and task for time completion are shown in Table 1, and Table 2 shows ANOVA analysis.
 The grand mean for task completion time was 26.4 seconds.
 The touchscreen was faster at 10.8 seconds, while the sensitive wristband was slower at 41.9 seconds.
-The main effect of device on task completion time was statistically not significant (F1,14 = 4.119, p > 0.05).
+The main effect of device on task completion time was statistically not significant (F1,14 = 4.119, ns).
 The task effect was significant, however.
 Task completion time was 44.6 seconds for the scrolling task.
 The zooming task was enormously faster at 8.2 second. the difference was statistically significant (F1,7 = 7.497, p < 0.05).
-There was no significant Device X Task interaction effect (F1,14 = 3.104, p > 0.05).
+There was no significant Device X Task interaction effect (F1,14 = 3.104, ns).